fbohz/fbohz/shared/blurbs/0820-css-rotate.md

 }
 ```

-Cool we have a colored box:
+Refresh.
+Cool, we have a colored box:

 ![Screen Shot 2020-08-12 at 8 09 12 PM](https://user-images.githubusercontent.com/15071636/90083411-0699a280-dcd8-11ea-8936-5a2c035896f4.png)

 In order to rotate our box, we need to discuss the `transform` property first.

-This transform as the name implies, transforms elements.
-One of the functions we can apply is `rotate()`.
-This rotate function takes one argument specifying by an angle.
+This **transform** property as the name implies, transforms elements and one of the functions we can apply to it, is `rotate()`.

+This rotate function takes one argument specifying an angle.
 If we pass a negative angle it will move counter-clockwise.
-Let's go ahead and apply a 35 degree rotation:
+Let's go ahead and apply a 35 degree positive rotation:

 ```css
 div.rotate {